 As members of the AUK community, AUK graduates are entitled to an alumni email account and alumni ID that provides them with access to the AUK library and database privileges, in addition to access to AUK facilities.
+Alumni get access to the online alumni portal which is an all-in-one community management system that allows graduates to network, share recruitment/internship opportunities, and update contact information at their convenience.
+The portal provides an array of possibilities to the community members to exchange information, business opportunities, invitations, and contacts.
 AUK alumni also receive discounted rates at the Center for Continuing Education and career fair, and the opportunity to showcase and promote their businesses on campus free of charge through the Alumni Business Booth Program.
+Our alumni also get a chance to get featured in the annual Alumni Magazine which aims to highlight our alumni's achievements whether in their fields, educational journeys, start-up companies or personal growth.